1. Blog

 Fish & Omega-3s

-Preservatives To Avoid In Dog Food
+Preservatives To Avoid in Dog Food

 While not necessarily used as fillers, unhealthy preservatives in dog food can be another sign of low quality.
 These are often found in kibble and other dry dog foods, and while approved as ingredients should be avoided in high-quality dog diets.